Recreation Management (REC) - Courses

 Principles of Management in Recreation

 Study of theories and techniques in leadership, group dynamics, and personnel management as they relate to programming and staff supervision in recreation agencies.
 Emphasis on personnel management techniques, including job analysis, recruitment, selection training, motivation, career development, and evaluation of paid staff and volunteers.
 Course includes issues common to full-time entry-level professional positions in recreation.
-Prerequisite: junior standing; REC major/minor.
+Prerequisite: junior standing.
 Offered Fall, Spring.

 REC 400/500 Cr.3

-Designed to equip the student with the basic knowledge necessary to understand and implement the planning process in the development of park and recreation facilities.
-This course is also designed to familiarize the student with federal, state and local statutes, and other related documents (U.S. Census, Wisconsin Administrative Codes, county and municipal ordinances).
+This course is designed to equip the student with the basic knowledge necessary to understand and implement the planning process in the development of parks, recreation, and tourism facilities.
+Students learn about federal, state and local statutes, and other related documents.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: REC 301 or RTH 456; REC major/minor; junior standing.
+Graduate students have additional course requirements/expectations.
+Prerequisite: REC major/minor; junior standing.
 Offered Fall.

 REC 402/502 Cr.3